 Security in Public Spaces:

-- Public panic buttons, such as those in elevators or on public transportation, provide reassurance to individuals traveling in unfamiliar or potentially risky environments.
+- Public panic buttons, such as those in elevators or on public transportation, reassure individuals traveling in unfamiliar or potentially risky environments.

 -